The Senior Fellow network is the heart of the Humanity in Action community.

 - You are a recent graduate of a college or university in any of the above mentioned countries.
 Recent graduates include those who graduated in the two years preceding the Fellowship.

-- You grew up in or are a citizen* of any of the above-mentioned countries and study at university in any country of the world.
+- You grew up in or are a citizen* of any of the above-mentioned countries and study at a university in any country of the world.

 *Some exceptions exist within each country’s specific pages for newcomers, non-citizen residents.
 Please select the country below that you think most appropriately fits your eligibility to learn more.